-At the start of the show, orphan Victoria Winters (Alexandra Moltke) comes to Collinwood to begin her job as a governess to the disturbed David Collins (David Henesy).
-The reclusive matriarch, Elizabeth Collins Stoddard (Joan Bennett) has not left the home in 18 years.
-She resides at Collinwood with her brother Roger Collins (Louis Edmonds) and daughter Carolyn Stoddard (Nancy Barrett).
-Soon, a long lost relative from overseas, Barnabas Collins, arrives and with him comes mysterious and strange happenings.
+At the start of the show, orphan Victoria Winters (Alexandra Moltke) arrived at Collinwood to begin her job as a governess to the disturbed David Collins (David Henesy).
+The reclusive matriarch, Elizabeth Collins Stoddard (Joan Bennett), had not left the home in 18 years.
+She resided at Collinwood with her brother Roger Collins (Louis Edmonds) and daughter Carolyn Stoddard (Nancy Barrett).
+Soon, a long lost relative from overseas, Barnabas Collins, arrived and with him came mysterious and strange happenings.

 Barnabas Collins and Dr. Julia Hoffman (Grayson Hall).

 "Dark Shadows" scored right from the beginning by casting Elizabeth with venerable stage and screen actress Joan Bennett, who, along with Edmonds, appeared in the first and final episodes of the series.
 Throughout its run a small company of actors each played many roles, with some characters played by more than one actor.
 The reboot in 1991 cast Jean Simmons in the role Bennett made famous and then-child actor Joseph Gordon-Levitt.
 Ben Cross tackled the role of Barnabas.

 "Dark Shadows" had a very weak start in the rating game, and it wasn’t until ghosts, goblins, werewolves and vampires came on the scene did it pull away from the rest of the pack.
 Characters would often come back from the dead in the unprecedented use of parallel times and flashback scenes.
 The show also had no problem borrowing material from classic and creepy sources.
 Storylines can easily be traced to "The Crucible," "Jane Eyre," "The Tell-Tale Heart," "The Picture of Dorian Gray," "Rebecca," and "The Lottery."